 Vigil Training College recognises that not all participants learn in the same manner and that with an amount of “reasonable adjustment” participants who may not learn best with traditional learning and assessment methods will still achieve good results.

-Vigil Training College will make any necessary adjustment to meet the needs of a variety of participants, the ability to complete a written assessment is not to be interpreted as a barrier to competency, provided that the participant can verbally demonstrate competency.
+Vigil Training College will make any necessary adjustment where permitted by the licencing authority to meet the needs of a variety of participants, the ability to complete a written assessment is not to be interpreted as a barrier to competency, provided that the participant can verbally demonstrate competency.

 These adjustments may include having someone read assessment materials to participants or they may include having someone record the participant’s spoken responses to assessment questions.

 Vigil Training College undertakes to assist participant achieves the required competency standards where it is within our ability.
 Where we cannot assist a participant, we will refer them, where possible, to an agency that can assist.